pingcap/docs/tidb-configuration-file.md

 >
 > Currently, synchronously loading statistics is an experimental feature.
 It is not recommended that you use it in production environments.

-+ The maximum column number that the TiDB synchronously loading statistics feature can process concurrently.
++ The maximum number of columns that the TiDB synchronously loading statistics feature can process concurrently.
 + Default value: `5`
 + Currently, the valid value range is `[1, 128]`.